tomeng70/LittleLamb/README.md

 Note that by convention, the variable $h$ is used in place of $\Delta t$.
 The variable $h$ is referred to as the _time step_.

+This equation allows us to calculate iteratively the population size at a point in time using the population size at a previous point in time.